-By directing the new route into a northern direction and creating a direct connection to Belgium we are unburdening the busy Statensingel and Hertogsingel.
-This will result in improved air quality and a cleaner environment in large parts of Maastricht.
-In the districts where the new structure will result in an increase in passing traffic, we will provide, where necessary, custom work to reduce any nuisance.
-We are laying noise-absorbing asphalt, placing noise barriers, and we will be isolating several homes against increased levels of noise.
+By directing the new route into a northern direction and creating a direct connection to Belgium we have unburdend the previous busy Statensingel and Hertogsingel.
+This results in improved air quality and a cleaner environment in large parts of Maastricht.
+In the districts where the new structure results in an increase in passing traffic, we have provided, where necessary, custom work to reduce any nuisance.
+We have laid noise-absorbing asphalt, placed noise barriers, and isolated several homes against increased levels of noise.

 Space for the Sphinx Quarter

-The changing of the Noorderbrug route will essentially enlarge the city centre.
-An entirely new district south of the route will be created: the Sphinx Quarter.
-Access to the new ‘young’ district will become easier and more attractive.
-It also enhances the lively vibrancy of the area.
+The changing of the Noorderbrug route essentially enlarged the city centre.
+An entirely new district south of the route is created: the Sphinx Quarter.
+Access to the new ‘young’ district has become easier and more attractive.
+It also has enhanced the lively vibrancy of the area.

 The impetus for the Fronten Park

 The new Noorderbrug route is restoring the old fortifications to their former glory.
 By changing the route, space is freed up to reconnect the Hoge and Lage Fronten.
-This will create a new park, the Fronten Park, that will encompass more than twenty hectares.
+This creates a new park, the Fronten Park, that encompasses more than twenty hectares.
 The Fronten Park will be the counterpart of the city park on the south side of the city and will be given a wild and rugged character.
 This park will have plenty of space for events, flora and fauna, and cultural heritage.